metaflow-ai/hive/README.md

 - The training phase is interesting in terms of overfitting:
 ![Training phase](assets/larvae-detector-learning.png)

-We can see that we reach 0 percent error which means we completely overfit the data, yet the generalization on the dev sets keeps also improving.
+We can see that we reach 0 percent error which means we completely overfit the data, yet the generalization on the dev set keeps improving.

 This is a clear indicator that more data would improve even more the accuracy of the simple model.
 Also we probably can simplify it even further.